Why did Germans immigrate to Brazil 200 years ago? – DW – 07/23/2024

 Isolated in the enclave

-This isolation led to a great deal of skepticism among the Brazilian population.
-Warnings about the "German danger" became more and more apparent.
-When the National Socialists were gaining ground in Germany, quite a few immigrants of German descent became enthusiastic about Adolf Hitler.
+This isolation led to a great deal of skepticism among the Brazilian population, and warnings about the "German danger" became more and more apparent.
+When the National Socialists were gaining ground in Germany in the 1930s, quite a few immigrants of German descent became enthusiastic about Adolf Hitler.
 Indeed, Brazil had the largest Nazi party outside Germany, and children would sing Nazi anthems in schools.

-Eventually, President Getulio Vargas clamped down.
-The Nazi Party and the German-language press were banned, German clubs and schools were closed, and the use of the German language was made a criminal offense.
+Eventually, then-President Getulio Vargas clamped down.
+The Nazi Party and the German-language press were banned, German clubs and schools were closed and the use of the German language was made a criminal offense.

-"This was because Brazil had declared war on Germany in both world wars, so it was also a question of internal security," Frederik Schulze from the Ibero-American Institute in Berlin told DW.
+"This was because Brazil had declared war on Germany in both world wars, so it was also a question of internal security," said Frederik Schulze from the Ibero-American Institute in Berlin.
 "When Brazilian ships were also sunk by German submarines, there were riots against German businesses run by Brazilians.
 In other words, the war rekindled the whole mood, so to speak."

 In 1945, Nazi Germany was in ruins and German culture had fallen into disrepute.
 The German-Brazilians lost contact with the homeland of their ancestors.
-They learnt Portuguese and their children felt as if they were naturally part of Brazilian society.
+They learned Portuguese, and their children felt as if they were naturally part of Brazilian society.

+The town of Blumenau, founded in 1850 in the middle of the jungle by the German pharmacist Hermann Blumenau, is famous for its Oktoberfest, one of the world's largest after Munich.

 The trend has now reversed.
 Just as hundreds of thousands of Germans emigrated to Brazil 200 years ago, Brazilians are now moving in the opposite direction.
-According to the Ministry of Foreign Affairs, around 160,000 Brazilians currently reside in Germany.
+According to the Foreign Affairs Ministry, around 160,000 Brazilians currently reside in Germany.

 This article was originally written in German.